 Ant colonies are formed underground, often around the roots of plants, hindering growth and weakening them, which leaves the plants more prone to disease.
 The weakening of plants can occur over a wide area and cause problems across the garden.

 Ants also love honeydew, which is a substance secreted by some destructive insects such as aphids.
 Here, rather than hunting and eliminating the insect threat to your plants, some ants will actually defend them to ensure their honeydew supply.
 This can have a severe impact on your plant’s health all over the garden.

 However, if the ants in your garden are not causing plant problems, are not getting into your home or really affecting you, do you really need to get rid of them?
 As part of the natural ecosystem, we should always think twice before killing a colony and only do so as a last resort.

 Dealing with an ant infestation

-When learning how to kill ants in garden UK residents have a choice of natural methods or can go the chemical route.
+When learning how to kill ants in a garden UK residents have a choice of natural methods or can go the chemical route.
 While the natural methods apply everywhere, if we discuss specific brand names or types of chemicals, for those of you looking for help understanding how to get rid of ants outside UK region, the chemical solutions available to you may differ.

 A Natural Approach

 Because you should always want to be as gentle to your garden environment as possible, our journey to an ant-free space starts with finding out how to kill ants in garden naturally, using no commercial chemicals.

 This is perhaps the most common way to get rid of ants in a garden beds or other areas, boiling water.
 It is the solution my Dad used when I was a child, pouring boiling water into the entrances to the ant colony.
 It is a simple solution, but because you probably won’t find all the entrances, you may have to repeat this a few times to kill off all the ants.